pmbriley/beta_bursts/README.md

 bursts.bandsPhase: phase in frequency bands specified in opt.bands at times of bursts (uses midpoint of band) (test feature, requires modified mfeeg function mf_tfcm2.m)

 opt: also returns the opt (options) structure for reference

+tfrOut: returns the full, filtered, time-frequency spectrogram (note this can be very large) - this can be of a different frequency resolution to that used in the peak finding algorithm by setting opt.f0sForOutTFR to be a different vector to opt.f0s
+timeIndex: time index for use alongside the tfr output (note that the frequency index is already given in opts.f0s)